SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Discord-Commands.md

 ## Tags

 Tags are static commands.
-They cannot take in arguments or perform actions, they only serve informational purpose.<br>
+They cannot take in arguments or perform actions, they only serve informational purpose.

-Tags are prefixed with `?`.<br>
+Tags are prefixed with `?`.

 Here is a full list:

 | Tag | Description |